Chelyabinsk State University: History

 Today the structure of the University includes 13 faculties and in 7 educational and research institutes.
 The University has three branches (Miass, Troitsk, and Kostanay (Kazakhstan)), and 13 offices (Argayash, Verkhniy Ufaley, Zlatoust, Shadrinsk, Kopeysk, Orsk, Nyazepetrovsk, Trekhgorny, Yuzhnouralsk, Satka, Kyshtym, Varna, Ust-Katav).

 Administration

 In accordance with the legislation of the Russian Federation and Chelyabinsk State University Charter, the University management is carried out by the Rector, who is elected in a secret vote at the Conference for a five-year term.

-Rector of the University determines its structure, staff list, controls the issues concerning educational, scientific, economical and financial university activities, heads the Academic Council.

-The faculty deans are elected by the university Academic Council in a secret vote for the term of five years.
-Heads of the university departments are also to be elected by the Academic Council.
-As for directors of the institutes and regional offices, their election is appointed by the Rector's order.

-The overall university management is carried out by the elected representative body, namely the Senate of the Academic Council of the University, consisting of the Rector (the chairman), Pro-Rectors and Deans of the faculties.
-Other members of the Academic Council are elected by secret ballot at the Conference.

 In order to settle the most important questions concerning the vital university activities, the University Conference is summoned by the Rector and the Academic Council, composed of the university academic staff along with other occupational groups and students.

 Rectors

 In 1976, S.E.
 Matushkin, a corresponding member of the USSR Academy of Pedagogical Sciences, became the first rector of Chelyabinsk State University.

 In 1987, V.D.
 Batukhtin, Professor of Physics and Mathematics, became a rector.

 In 2004, A.Yu.
 Shatin, Professor of Economics, was elected as a rector.

 In 2014, Diana Tsiring, Professor of Psychology, was elected as a rector.

 Since 2019, Sergey Taskaev, Professor of Physics and Mathematics, is a rector.
 Before that, he was Dean of the Faculty of Physics.